msteffan/fundamentals/02_chapter/03_quiz.md

 > Not quite.
 >
-> "git log" would display the commit history of a repo.
+> `git log` would display the commit history of a repo.

 ---